 - Audio processing and related audio devices

-- Social networking including front end interfacing and back end technologies
+- Social networking, including front-end interfaces and back-end technologies

-- Business methods including various financial models and supply chain optimization techniques
+- Business methods, including various financial models, fleet management, and supply chain optimization techniques

 Background and Credentials